-- Staff are inducted thoroughly and have read all the Trust's safeguarding and child protection policy, behaviour policies and the relevant Local Authority children missing from education policy so that they are fully aware of their role in safeguarding children and are able to fully implement policies; - All staff are able to identify those children who need extra help and can make appropriate referrals to early help services;

-- All staff are vigilant to harm and abuse, are able to identify those children for whom there are child protection concerns and can make appropriate referrals to the relevant Local Authority Children's Services; - Staff are able to work in partnership with other agencies to safeguard children, including providing early help support, contributing to assessments and the implementation of the child's plan, attending network meetings and case conferences, monitoring children's progress and liaising with social workers; - Safer recruitment practice is followed when recruiting to posts and appropriate action is taken whenever an allegation is made against a member of staff; - The school offers a safe environment for staff and pupils to learn, and for children who may have concerns to report them: - The school curriculum details how children are educated to be safe and to recognise and stay safe from abuse; - The school recognises the importance of contextual safeguarding, namely that child safeguarding incidents and/or behaviours can be associated with factors outside the school and/or can occur between children outside of these environments; - Safeguarding issues are brought to the attention of the local governing body.
+- Staff are inducted thoroughly and have read all the Trust's safeguarding and child protection policy, behaviour policies, national guidance and the relevant Local Authority children missing from education policy so that they are fully aware of their role in safeguarding children and are able to fully implement policies; - All staff are able to identify those children who need extra help and can make appropriate referrals to early help services; - All staff are vigilant to harm and abuse, are able to identify those children for whom there are child protection concerns and can make appropriate referrals to the relevant Local Authority Children's Services; - Staff are able to work in partnership with other agencies to safeguard children, including providing early help support, contributing to assessments and the implementation of the child's plan, attending network meetings and case conferences, monitoring children's progress and liaising with social workers; - Safer recruitment practice is followed when recruiting to posts and appropriate action is taken whenever an allegation is made against a member of staff; - The school offers a safe environment for staff and pupils to learn, and for children who may have concerns to report them; - The school curriculum details how children are educated to be safe and to recognise and stay safe from abuse including on-line; - The school curriculum teaches pupils about British Values so that they are tolerant and call out prejudicial or harmful behaviours including sexism, misogyny, homophobia and biphobia, sexual harassment and abuse, etc. - The school recognises the importance of contextual safeguarding, namely that child safeguarding incidents and/or behaviours can be associated with factors outside the school and/or can occur between children outside of these environments; - Safeguarding issues are brought to the attention of the local governing body. - Low level concerns are recorded appropriately - Make parents and carers aware of the content pupils will see on line whilst working in school